 4 hours later when I drove by they were still closed for cleaning.
 My child had literally shut down a facility for a day because of our potty training epic failure.

 Later that day I had a realization.
 It wasn’t his fault.
 It was my fault.
 I had pushed him to potty train and he wasn’t ready.
 He had a good start and instead of going at his own pace I pushed thinking he was a big boy.
 Instead, he was still my little man who got distracted playing and just kept going.
-I decided maybe we would wait a bit to continue potty training.
+My husband and I decided maybe we would wait a bit to continue potty training.